 If we come across profiles that are empty or not in use, we will remove them.

-If you have supplied an invalid email address to Voices.com or our email messages are being returned because they are blocked, we will remove your account as no one would be able to contact you through Voices.com.
+If you have supplied an invalid email address to Voices or our email messages are being returned because they are blocked, we will remove your account as no one would be able to contact you through Voices.

-Should you choose to re-register with more complete information regarding your skills and contact information, we will be happy to guide you in making your presence more visible and getting the most out of your membership using our voice over marketplace.
+Should you choose to re-register with more complete information regarding your skills and contact information, we will be happy to guide you in making your presence more visible and getting the most out of your Voices membership

 How would you rate this article?